perrybutler/rapid-server/README.md

 * Flat-File HTML: same as Jykell, it works.
 Perfectly handles a corporate website that uses a single-page app design (pure ajax), YouTube videos, Mandrill forms, etc.
 * Grav: first page works, haven't tried any further.
 * Drupal: first page works, haven't tried any further.
 * phpMyAdmin: first page works, can login with config auth but not cookie auth (working on it!).
+Can also browse databases/tables.
-* Pligg: first page works with, haven't tried any further.
+* Pligg: first page works, haven't tried any further.
-* Piwik: utter failure (working on it!).
+* Piwik: first page works.
 * Joomla: first page works, haven't tried any further.
 * Runs the latest version of PHP, MySQL, and the website platforms listed above.
 Should support older versions too, haven't tested this yet.
 * Lightweight?
 Rapid Server library (dll) is 54 KB compiled; client/server apps (exe) are 48 KB compiled.
 Both have only 1 dependency - the .NET framework.